dzhan111/DukeBot/README.md

 # DukeBot
-Discord bot that sends inspirational quotes
+Discord bot that sends inspirational quotes pulled from api

 https://replit.com/@amazhan/Login-system#main.py

 this is my repl.it file
+repl.it: @amazhan